swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 pip install --requirement requirements.txt
 ```

-Create a freeze file to list the dependencies with their versions.
+Create a freeze file to list the dependencies with their versions to ensure that
+transitive dependencies are also listed.
+This will help with reproducibility.

 ??? tip "Not familiar with freezing dependencies?
 Read this!"